-How can lesbian couples fulfill their dream of having a baby
+Lesbian pregnancy options: How do lesbian couples fulfill their dream of having a baby

-There is a wide variety of pregnancy options for lesbians and same-sex couples that wishes to conceive a baby.
-The most commonly used method of achieving pregnancy is through the use of a sperm donor.
-In this blog post, we will take you through the primary fertility treatment options and things to consider as a lesbian couple having a baby.
+There are many different pregnancy options for lesbians and same-sex couples that wish to conceive a baby.
+The most commonly used method of achieving pregnancy is with the help of a sperm donor.
+In this blog post, we will take you through the primary fertility treatment options and some things you could consider as a lesbian couple trying to have a baby.

 The primary options for lesbian couples wanting to have a baby involve the use of donor sperm and are listed below:

 - Intrauterine insemination (IUI) commonly referred to as artificial insemination where donated sperm is injected with a small plastic tube inside the woman's uterus

 - In Vitro Fertilization (IVF) using donated sperm

 - Reciprocal IVF treatment (also called double donation)

 While these three pregnancy options are the most common for lesbian couples trying to conceive, they are very different.
 You should always consult a healthcare professional before deciding on your fertility treatment.